Luis Arraez Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).
+- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.